ozdemircibaris/analytics-sdk/README.md

   url: string; // Current page URL
   browser: string; // Browser name (e.g., 'Chrome', 'Firefox')
-  device: string; // Device type (e.g., 'Windows', 'iOS', 'Android')
+  device: string; // Device type (e.g., 'Windows', 'iOS', 'Android') }
-  sessionId: string; // Unique ID for the current session
-  timestamp: number; // Unix timestamp in milliseconds }
 ```

+The SDK internally also tracks:

+- `sessionId`: Unique ID for the current session
+- `timestamp`: Unix timestamp in milliseconds

 ## 🔄 Event Flow

 1. You call `trackEvent()` in your application
 2. The event is added to a queue
-3. Events are automatically sent when:
+3. Events are processed when:
    - The queue reaches the configured batch size
    - The configured batch interval is reached
+4. Each event is sent individually to the API endpoint
-4. If the request fails, events are re-added to the queue for retry
+5. Failed events are re-added to the queue for retry

 ## 🚧 Roadmap